The spectral density of dense random networks and the breakdown of the Wigner semicircle law: The fourth moment of the eigenvalue distribution

 valid for arbitrary degree distributions with first and second moments finite.
 Note that $K_{\infty}(c)$ is invariant under a rescaling of the adjacency matrix elements.
 Equation (\ref{jjuu}) shows how the kurtosis of the eigenvalue distribution is linked to the degree fluctuations.

 Let us now establish some general conclusions about the dense limit of $\rho(\lambda)$.
 For $c \rightarrow \infty$, $K_{\infty}(c)$ behaves as

-where $K_{\rm w} = 2$ is the kurtosis of the Wigner distribution \cite{VivoBook}, Eq.~(\ref{koaa}).
+where $K_{\rm w} = 2$ is the kurtosis of the Wigner semicircle distribution, Eq.~(\ref{koaa}).
+The kurtosis of the distribution $\rho_{\rm w}(\lambda)$ follows from its moments, which are given by the Catalan numbers \cite{Wigner55}.
 Equation (\ref{hhaap}) unveils the central role of the degree fluctuations to the $c \rightarrow \infty$ limit of $\rho(\lambda)$.
 It follows that

-is a {\it sufficient} condition for the breakdown of the Wigner law.
+is a {\it sufficient} condition for the breakdown of the Wigner semicircle law.
+In the previous section we have shown that $\rho(\lambda)$ converges to the semicircle distribution when the distribution $\nu$ of rescaled degrees is a Dirac $\delta$-peak, which is fully consistent with Eq.~(\ref{hapqoe}).
 One naturally expects that the eigenvalue statistics of network models that fulfil condition (\ref{hapqoe}) is not described by the traditional results of random matrix theory.